halbehers/nierika_dsp/README.md

-# nierikadsp
+# nierika_dsp

-A collection of DSP &amp; GUI classes made to homegenize and facilitate Juce plugin development
+A JUCE module containing a collection of DSP &amp; GUI classes made to homegenize and facilitate Juce plugin development